The Claret Comes of Age

 With all these transitions and awards, we took time this past year to reflect where the Matthews brand has been, but more importantly, where we are going.

-As we worked with a Seattle design company named Shore to update the Matthews label, three words kept resonating in our discussions: approachable, confident, welcoming.
+As we worked with Shore (a Seattle design firm) to update the Matthews label, three words kept resonating in our discussions: approachable, confident, welcoming.
 After a year of design meetings, late night discussions, and yes, lots of food and wine, Shore developed a new label that anchored Matthews to these three words.

-If you are not a Wine Club member and you would like to order the Claret, here are several ways to do so.
+If you are not a Wine Club member and would like to order the Claret, there are several ways to do so:

 3. Ask your local wine shop to carry the Claret.
 We work with some of the top distribution companies in the United States.
 Wondering if Matthews is available in your state?
 Click here for a list of states and our distributors to find out.
 Simply provide the name of our distributor or your local wine shop and they will be able to source the wine for you.
 Or you can…

-(Also note: due to Amazon’s charges, we’ve had to price the Claret slightly higher on Amazon than it is priced on our website.
-We would prefer you purchased in our tasting room or on our website, but we love how easy it is to purchase wine in Amazon, and wanted to make this an option for our fans as well.)
+(Also note: due to Amazon’s charges, we’ve had to price the Claret slightly higher on Amazon than it is priced in our webstore.
+We would prefer you purchase it in our tasting room or on our website, but we love how easy it is to purchase wine on Amazon, and wanted to make this an option for our fans as well.)

-In honor of our newest Claret vintage, we’ve made short video that shows all meticulous decision that go into making this wine.
+In honor of our newest Claret vintage, we've made a short video that shows all the meticulous decisions that go into making this wine.

 - Matthews Winery

 P.S.
 We want to celebrate our Claret and share it with many of you.
 As a way of spreading the love, we’re offering a complimentary vertical wine tasting of the Claret (the 2012 Claret, the 2013 Claret and the 2014 Claret) to anyone who shares this article in any of their social networks (Facebook, Twitter, etc).
-The tastings will be available after April 1st, 2017.
+The tastings will be available until July 31st, 2017.
 Email email@example.com to line up a tasting.
 We’ll be using the honor system for these reservations.
-We are very excited about of these wines, and while the previous vintages are extremely limited, we want to share them with our most passionate fans.
-Of course, must be 21 yrs old.
-These wines will be available for tastings after their release on March 18th, and all tastings will be held at our tasting room in Woodinville: 16116 140th Pl NE, Woodinville, WA 98072.
+We are very excited about this new Claret vintage, and while the previous vintages are extremely limited, we want to share them with our most passionate fans.
+Of course, you must be 21 yrs old.
+All tastings will be held at our tasting room in Woodinville: 16116 140th Pl NE, Woodinville, WA 98072.